 Hands can become contaminated with infectious agents through contact with a patient, patient surroundings, the environment, or other healthcare workers.
-Cross-contamination can occur from one site to another in the same patient, between healthcare worker and the environment, or between healthcare workers.
+Cross-contamination can occur from one site to another in the same patient, between healthcare worker and patient, between patient or healthcare worker and the environment, or between healthcare workers.
 Practising hand hygiene before every episode of patient contact (including between caring for different patients and between different care activities for the same patient) and after any activity or contact that potentially results in hands becoming contaminated (such as removal of gloves) reduces the risk of cross-contamination.